cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <img src="https://i.postimg.cc/638jVN80/Screenshot-from-2020-06-09-15-13-22.png" />

 We see a lot of menus, buttons and numbers.
 Gradually all of them will become more self-explanatory and have information pegs.
 Though the menus are more or less self-explanatory already.
-The main menu, for example, contains a few submenus, like the `heroes` sub-menu, which takes us to the validator page or the `Cyberlinks` submenu which takes us to the graph visualization.
+The main menu, for example, contains a few submenus, like the `heroes` sub-menu, which takes us to the validator page or the `Cyberlinks` submenu which takes us to the graph visualization (currently not functioning).
 Other menus include:

 - Knowledge: mostly explorer features
 - Path: gamified mechanics with Cybers subculture